YohanV1/2-Player-Slither/README.md

 Some of the logic behind the code was implemented with the help of Awais Mirza's playlist on desktop game development: https://www.youtube.com/c/AwaisMirza1

 The game has been tested on Windows 10 using Eclipse, VS Code, and BlueJ.
-Clone the repository (if you have git installed) or download the zip file.
+If you'd like to try out the game for yourself, clone the repository (if you have git installed) or download the zip file.
 Open up the folder in a supported IDE and run the game from the "MenuFrame.java" file.